mautic/documentation/campaigns/campaign_builder.md

 Conditions can be used to execute different actions based on a lead's data.
 For example, a condition can be configured to execute an action if a lead has an email or do something else if they do not.

 __The delay you set is ran before checking the condition no matter the delay you add on the connected actions.
-It will not wait the delay on the connected action to check the status of the condition to qualify the lead into the positive or negatve path of the condition.__
+It will not wait the delay on the connected action to check the status of the condition to qualify the lead into the positive or negative path of the condition.__

 #### Positive status Condition Path (Green Points)